ktakashi/cofre/README.md

 Prerequisite
 ------------

-This project requires Sagittarius version 0.9.11 or higher.
+This project requires Sagittarius version 0.9.11.

+Some commands require higher version.
+See the command overview section for more details.

 ### Try with the latest Sagittarius